 The 4th of July is one of America’s most treasured holidays, and Americans typically celebrate the anniversary of their independence with massive parades, flashy fireworks displays, family gatherings, beach trips and more.
-The expenses for this holiday can really add up, as last year Americans spent around $6.7 billion on food, travel, patriotic decorations and more.
-This year, though, the story is different.
-For months, the COVID-19 pandemic has limited public gatherings and kept many businesses closed, and things will likely not be back to normal in most states by the time July 4th rolls around.
-In fact, a whopping 78 percent of Americans will spend less money on the holiday this year than last year, according to a recent nationally representative WalletHub survey.
+While last year celebrations were massively restrained due to social distancing during the COVID-19 pandemic, this year the country is much more open thanks to the distribution of the vaccine.
+Around 84% of the population plans to celebrate the holiday this year, and 36% of Americans will spend more money on it this year than they did last year, according to a recent nationally representative WalletHub survey.

-WalletHub’s survey examined both Americans’ plans for Independence Day and their opinions on freedom, patriotism and safety in light of current events.
-Below are highlights from the survey, along with commentary from a panel of experts and a description of our methodology.
+WalletHub’s survey examined both Americans’ plans for Independence Day and their opinions on freedom and patriotism in light of current events.

-- Less Independence Day spending this year.
-Over 78% of Americans are spending less money this 4th of July compared to last year.
+- More Independence Day spending.
+36% of Americans are spending more money this 4th of July compared to last year.

 Ask the Experts

-For additional insight on the more subdued 4th of July that the U.S. will experience this year, WalletHub turned to a panel of experts.
+For additional insight on celebrating the 4th of July in the wake of the COVID-19 pandemic, WalletHub turned to a panel of experts.
 Click on the pictures of the experts below to see their bios and responses to the following key questions:

-- A new WalletHub survey found that 78% of Americans are planning to spend less money this 4th of July than last year – what impact do you think that will have on seasonal businesses?
+- A new WalletHub survey found that 36% of Americans are planning to spend more money this 4th of July than last year – what impact do you think that will have on seasonal businesses?

-- More than 70% of Americans say they will not travel for the 4th of July this year – how do you expect that percentage to change next year?
+- 37% more Americans say they will travel for the 4th of July this year – what do you think of this change compared to last year?

-- Why do you think almost 1 in 3 Americans feel less patriotic this year than last year?
+- Why do you think almost 1 in 3 Americans feel more patriotic this year than last year?

-This report reflects the results of a nationally representative online survey of over 350 respondents.
+This report reflects the results of a nationally representative online survey of nearly 650 respondents.

 After we collected all responses, we normalized the data by age, gender and income so the sample would reflect U.S. demographics.